 Which Password Manager?
 Lots of apps now offer to remember passwords for you; e.g., most of today’s browsers boast built-in password managers.
-For what it’s worth, the reviewers I trust the most say to stick with the independent, stand-alone managers.
+For what it’s worth, the sources I trust the most (PCMag, et al) say to stick with the independent, stand-alone password managers.
 Read up on password managers and try the one that sounds best to you.
 Here are links to PC Magazine’s reviews of premium (paid) and free password managers for 2018.
+(They update these reviews almost every year.
 Any search engine (Google, Yahoo, etc.) can find lots more information for you.

-When your table is ready enter all of your site and password information into your table, adding rows as necessary.
-Then when you log in somewhere and are asked for a password that you don’t remember just open your password document and copy-and-paste.
+When your table is ready enter all of your site and password information, adding rows as necessary.
+Then when you log in somewhere and are asked for a password that you don’t remember just open your password document and copy-and-paste the password wherever it’s needed (you can’t do that with a ratty piece of paper that you keep “hidden” under your keyboard).
 Use a random-password generator like the one above when you need to enter a new password or change an old one, then copy and paste it into your backup document and wherever else you need it.
 Protect the backup document with a strong password that you can remember (see below).
-I used this approach for many years before password managers were invented, and it never let me down.
-I still maintain it as a backup.
-It’s a little less convenient (more keystrokes) than a password manager, but it is low-tech and very reliable.
+I used this approach for a good many years before password managers were invented, and it never let me down.
+(I still maintain it as a backup, being a belt-and-suspenders kind of guy.)
+It’s a little less convenient (more keystrokes) than a password manager, but it is low-tech, very reliable, and much less trouble than having to go through the site’s forgotten-password drill every time you forget one.
+I keep it open in a window just to have it handy.
 Be sure to keep a backup in off-site (cloud) storage; I use Dropbox but there are many other options.

-Adopting this approach means that you will need, at most, only two strong passwords that you have to remember: one for your password manager and one for your backup document.
-Use the tips in the ‘WordPress’ link above to create them.
-If that’s too much to read then here is a simple way to create a good password.
+Creating Strong, Memorable Passwords.
+Adopting the above approach means that you will need, at most, only two strong passwords that you have to remember: one for your password manager and (or) one for your backup document.
+Use the tips in the ‘WordPress’ link above to create them, or, if that’s too much to read, then here is a simple way to create a good password.
 Think of a phrase that means something to you, like the first line of a favorite poem or a lyric from a favorite song.
 Suppose, for example, that you have always loved Robert Frost’s “Stopping by Woods on a Snowy Evening,” the first line of which is “Whose woods these are I think I know.”
-You could start your password with the first letter of each word, alternating caps and lower case: wWtAiTiK.
-Then add a number that means something to you, perhaps the last four digits of your childhood phone number; e.g., 3629 (don’t use any part of your SSN because it’s probably compromised already).
+You could start your password with the first letter of each word, perhaps alternating lower case and caps or vice versa: wWtAiTiK.
+Then add a number that means something to you, perhaps the last four digits of your childhood phone number; e.g., 3629 (don’t use any part of your SSN because that’s probably compromised already).
 The result (wWtAiTiK3629) is easy for you to remember, or at least reconstruct, and virtually impossible for anyone else to guess.
+I tested it at a password-checker site which estimated that it would take today’s off-the-shelf PC with a fast processor four years to crack it.
 If you want it even stronger just pick a longer phrase and number.
-Remember, good password management is cheap insurance!